Jaxpi/Jax-To-Do/readme.md

--split input boxes to have one bolded title box and one content box -fix the appearance of the checkmark and maintain strike-out effect upon refresh -make app installable as a PWA for use on desktop and mobile devices
+-split input boxes to have one bolded title box and one content box -fix the appearance of the checkmark and maintain strike-out effect upon refresh -make app installable as a PWA for use on desktop and mobile devices -utilize log-in features and web API's to make the lists accessible on multiple devices

 ## License